Microsoft Enterprise Agreement

 What is a Microsoft True-up?

 The True-Up is the yearly evaluation of the qualified licenses you’ve deployed in your EA.
 It usually takes place on your annual anniversary from entering the Enterprise Agreement with Microsoft.
-During the year can deploy or remove as many Microsoft licenses as you wish and for the True-Up you compile a list of devices and/or users to stay compliant with the EA.
-Like the Microsoft EA True-Up Guide states:
+During the year you can deploy or remove as many Microsoft licenses as you wish.
+And for the True-Up you compile a list of devices and/or users to stay compliant with the EA.
+As the Microsoft EA True-Up Guide states: